Best Canadian SIM Card for Tourists, Students & your Working Holiday (2026)

 Your key advantages with PhoneBox at a glance

-You’ve probably noticed that there are many of such eSIM card offers online.
-Take your time to compare them, and you’ll quickly see that even most data-only plans are often more expensive than the PhoneBox SIM card featured here.
+You’ve probably noticed that there are many of such eSIM cards online.
+Take your time to compare them, and you’ll quickly see that even most data-only plans are often more expensive than the PhoneBox SIM card with its many features.

 Before making a purchase, it’s important to review the terms and conditions of the SIM card and the offered features.
 A Canadian SIM card that includes free calls within Canada is especially useful for calling hotels, campgrounds, or roadside assistance when needed.